sqids/sqids-i18n/README.md

 Please note:

+1. All work is located in the `next` branch.
 1. Misspelling corrections are very welcome.
 1. Phrase changes should be about better phrasing, not a complete re-write of text.
 1. Please do not add or remove sentences.